neintendo/alx-low_level_programming/0x0B-malloc_free/README.md

 - The returned pointer should point to a newly allocated space in memory which contains the contents of s1, followed by the contents of s2, and null terminated
 - if NULL is passed, treat it as an empty string
 - The function should return NULL on failure

+**3-alloc_grid.c:**  returns a pointer to a 2 dimensional array of integers.

+- Prototype: int **alloc_grid(int width, int height);
+- Each element of the grid should be initialized to 0
+- The function should return NULL on failure
+- If width or height is 0 or negative, return NULL

+**4-free_grid.c:** frees a 2 dimensional grid previously created by `alloc_grid function`.

+- Prototype: void free_grid(int **grid, int height);